 Store the Baked Blueberry Oatmeal in the fridge in an airtight container for up to 4 days.
 Reheat them as described below.

-Yes, when cool, cut them into 6 bars.
+I love to freeze baked oatmeal.
+When cool, cut them into 6 bars.
 If storing in layers, place them in an airtight container with a sheet of non-stick baking paper between them so they do not stick together.
 If you want to remove individual bars, you could wrap each one in cling wrap and then in foil or an airtight container to prevent freezer burn.
 Store for up to 3 months.
 Be sure to label and date them as frozen items can be difficult to identify.
 Take them out of the freezer the night before you want them and put them in the fridge to thaw.
 Reheat as below.

 Put the Baked Oatmeal breakfast bars on a baking tray or ovenproof plate, cover loosely with a sheet of baking paper and then foil.
 You can cover directly with foil if you wish, but I use the baking paper to prevent the aluminium foil from touching the food.
 Place them into a preheated 180 degrees C (355 F) oven and heat for 15 – 20 minutes or until warmed through.
 Remove the foil for about the last 5 minutes.